jorishuizinga/WelcomeMan/README.md

 # WelcomeMan

-##WelcomeMan is a plugin that greets players when they join the server.
+###WelcomeMan is a plugin that greets players when they join the server.

 Players can set their own custom name with the `/changename` command

-The permission are
+The permissions are
 * welcomeman.changename
 * welcomeman.changename.others